-UPDATE: Submissions for 2017H2 are now closed.
-We will announce the 2018H1 program in Spring 2018.
+UPDATE: Submissions for 2018H1 are due May 1st at 5pm PDT.
 To be notified about these or related opportunities for collaboration or funding, join this mailing list.

 Applications must be affiliated with a university, research institute or research-focused registered non-profit, in any country (except for those embargoed by the US State Department).
 University-affiliated applicants can be students or faculty; students will require a letter from their advisor.
 We encourage the submission of small, focused proposals, and we expect the timescale for most projects, not counting final publications, will be around one year.
 In general, we cap individual grants at $50,000.
-As part of our commitment to diversity, we will fund childcare up to 10% of a grant, with a cap of $5000, not counted as part of the $50,000 cap.
+As part of our commitment to diversity, we will fund childcare up to 10% of a grant, with a cap of $5000.
 We particularly encourage applications from new faculty in their first or second years.
 Funding is given as an unrestricted gift to the institution.
 We do not pay university overhead.